GoogleCloudPlatform/community/tutorials/ai-platform-batch-prediction-keras/index.md

 ## Objectives

-* Understand how batch predictions works on AI Platform.
+* Understand how batch predictions work on AI Platform.
 * Learn how to modify Keras models for batch predictions.
-* Go thorugh example notebooks using AI Platform Notebooks.
+* Go through example notebooks using AI Platform Notebooks.

 ## Costs